| On opening day, Saturday, Oct. 27, 1928,

 also forms a base for beautiful India gold frieze of figures

+that are seen in this faraway country.
 The foyer is crowned with a huge colorful

 dome, which extends 100 feet above the foyer floor.
 On the